The stochastic gravitational wave background from QCD phase transition in the framework of higher-order GUP: The higher-order GUP corrected entropy and photons gas

-In order to investigate the thermodynamic consequences of the modified phase space measure, we consider a gas of massless bosons, specifically photons.
-This choice is motivated by the fact that, in the early universe, radiation dominated the energy content, and photons constituted a significant portion of the thermal plasma.
-Furthermore, due to their vanishing mass and bosonic nature, photons obey the Bose-Einstein distribution and provide an analytically tractable system for computing the partition function and entropy.
-These thermodynamic quantities, once modified by GUP, will play a crucial role in determining the redshift of the stochastic gravitational wave background generated during the QCD phase transition.
-To proceed, we consider the thermal correspondence $\Delta x \sim {T^{ - 1}}$, which is appropriate for the radiation-dominated epoch of the early universe.
-This allows us to reexpress the position-dependent GUP correction in terms of temperature.
-Consequently, the modified number of quantum states per unit momentum space volume becomes:
+In order to investigate the thermodynamic consequences of the modified phase-space measure, it is convenient to consider a gas of massless bosons, in particular photons.
+In the early universe, the energy content was dominated by radiation, with photons constituting a significant component of the thermal plasma.
+As a result of its zero mass and bosonic nature, the photon follows a Bose-Einstein distribution, providing an analytically tractable system for calculating partition functions and entropy.
+These thermodynamic quantities, once modified by the higher-order GUP, play a crucial role in determining the redshift of the SGWB generated during a QCD-scale first-order phase transition.
+In applying the deformed measure in eq.~(\ref{eq4}) to this cosmological setting, thermal equilibrium during the radiation-dominated epoch is assumed.
+Under such conditions, the spatial localization scale of relativistic particles is naturally characterized by the thermal de Broglie wavelength, $\lambda_{\mathrm{th}} \sim 1/T$ in natural units, which also sets the mean inter-particle spacing.
+It is therefore natural to identify the position uncertainty in the GUP with this thermal length scale, $\Delta x \sim T^{-1}$~\cite{KolbTurner1990}, and to interpret $x$ in eq.~(\ref{eq4}) as this coarse-grained uncertainty.
+This identification does not introduce a new fundamental uncertainty relation, but rather provides an effective description in a homogeneous radiation bath in thermal equilibrium.
+With this effective correspondence, the position-dependent correction factor in eq.~(\ref{eq4}) becomes a temperature-dependent one, and the number of quantum states per unit momentum-space volume is modified to